Horse64/old-core.horse64.org/docs/Specification/Horse64.md

-Please note if you are familiar with the "Python" programming language that is different, since there imports are resolved at runtime and can be done inside inner scopes and functions, and need to be present in site-packages at runtime.
+Please note if you are familiar with the "Python" programming language that is different, since there imports are resolved at runtime and can be done inside inner scopes and functions, and need to be present in python's so-called "site-packages" at runtime.

 **Where can I get packages/libraries from?**